CNuge/alfie/README.md

 ```
 Or open python and run the following
 ```
-from alfie import seqio
+from alfie import seqio #import the seqio module ?seqio					#check you can see the help menu
-?seqio
 ```

 To install the most recent (development) version of alfie, download and unzip this repository.
 From the terminal, enter the repository and then run the following command: